-3. The uncertainty example is an example to illustrate the use of uncertainty in your negotiation party.
-You should run this agent with an UncertainAdditiveutilitySpace.
+3. The uncertainty example illustrates the use of preference uncertainty in your negotiation party.
+You should run this agent with an UncertainAdditiveutilitySpace (e.g. the profiles with preference uncertainty defined on the party_domain.xml, namely: party1_utility_uN.xml and party2_utility_uN.xml).